Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 - **Droplets of cells that truly express a gene will have higher counts for that gene than droplets of cells that do not express that gene, containing only exogenous transcripts.**
+- **Some cells have similar endogenous expressions.**
   - Joint modeling: Biologically related cells are expected to share the underlying distributions from which the measured endogenous as well as exogenous transcripts are sampled.
 Thus, gene expression characteristics can be modeled jointly in similar cells.
 - **The underlying AGE distribution can be estimated from the data.**
-  - Reason: Some of the measured droplets will contain no cells and they can be identified by a low number of transcripts.
+  - Empty droplets: Some of the measured droplets will contain no cells and they can be identified by a low number of transcripts.
 The transcripts within these droplets thus represent AGE within the batch.
 - **The composition of AGE strongly depends on cell type